Tag: Barry Sheerman

 The below Parliamentary question was asked by Barry Sheerman on 2015-12-15.

-To ask the Secretary of State for Culture, Media and Sport, what steps he is taking to widen access to the digital economy for young people.
+To ask the Secretary of State for Culture, Media and Sport, what steps he is taking to help young people engage with the digital economy.

 Mr Edward Vaizey